 The new VAT law will also have its consequence on real estate developers where now development bond costs will increase since all the supplies and materials required for the construction process are now taxable.
 Developers can labor approximately this problem by restructuring their procedures to avoid any potential losses that might occur due to the new tax law.

-In case of mixed-use properties that comprises residential units (exempt) and commercial units (taxable), real estate developers should divide the tax value for this type of properties will have complex computations, hence, developers should put that in mind before starting on any project as any lapses in such estimates will make VAT an additional cost for the business, impact its competitiveness and may give rise to penalties.
+In the case of mixed-use properties that comprise residential units (exempt) and commercial units (taxable), real estate developers should divide the tax value for this type of property will have complex computations, hence, developers should put that in mind before starting on any project as any lapses in such estimates will make VAT an additional cost for the business, impact its competitiveness and may give rise to penalties.

 VAT and indirect taxes are transaction driven, complex, and can have a major impact on your bottom line.
 BMS Auditing is one of the approved Tax Agents.
 We cover all the elements of VAT and provide the best VAT services in UAE, KSA, Qatar, Bahrain, Oman, India, UK and USA.
 Our VAT services include: